ibrasec/pymscoader_1.7/README.rst

 |

-|__offlinecopy-192.168.1.2-2016-12-1-12-00-00.log

-|__offlinecopy-192.168.1.2-2016-12-1-13-00-00.log
+|__cisco-192.168.1.2-2016-12-1-12-00-00.log

+|__cisco-192.168.1.2-2016-12-1-13-00-00.log

 You could notice the time of the log at the last of the file name (12-00-00 means 12:00:00).
-If the program couldn't access the devices for reachability issue or for user credential issue, you will not find any file created, instead you will find the ip addresses logged into the failed.log file. if the shell script has been modified for any reason, the next time you run the program you will be asked whether you will need to proceed runnign the program or not, this is just for security reason and that you are really aware of any changes.
+If the program couldn't access the devices for reachability issue or for user credential issue, you will not find any file created, instead you will find the ip addresses logged into the failed.log file.
+If the shell script has been modified for any reason, the next time you run the program you will be asked whether you will need to proceed running the program or not, this is just for security reason and that you are really aware of any changes.
 If you don't want to be questioned every time you do changes to the shell script you could simply type:

 user@user:~$python pymscoader -i